 Curious to Learn More ChatGPT Tips for Author Coaches?

-In ChatGPT for Editors, I have an entire lesson about how to use AI for content editing.
+In AI for Editors, I have an entire lesson about how to use AI for content editing.
 When you enroll in the course, you'll learn these strategies and other tips you can use right away.

 Erin Servais helps editors upskill through AI.
-Her ChatGPT for Editors course is known worldwide at the #1 AI course for editors of all types, including medical editors, finance editors, education editors, corporate communications editors, and book editors.
+Her AI for Editors course is known worldwide at the #1 AI course for editors of all types, including medical editors, finance editors, education editors, corporate communications editors, and book editors.

 Erin serves on the board of directors for ACES: The Society for Editing and has presented about editing, entrepreneurship, and Artificial Intelligence for the Professional Editors Network, Editors Canada, the Northwest Editors Guild, and ACES.